Showing posts with label home. Show all posts

 4) Don't get me started on Apple devices.
 Not cheap and we can't keep up with the newest and greatest operating systems.
 So I don't replace my laptops, iPads, or iPhones until what I already own coughs and dies.
 Enough said.

 5) Corelle Dinnerware - A topic I addressed in a previous blog.
-With a do-over, I'd buy a set of 8? or 12?
-Corelle dinnerware to save space in my cupboard instead of the heavier stoneware I have.
+With a do-over, I'd buy a set of 8 Corelle dinnerware to save space in my cupboard instead of the heavier stoneware I have.
 I've become addicted to maximizing space, yet not enough to replace a perfectly good set of dishes for a new set of Corelle Dinnerware.

-What are you tempted to replace that you know you shouldn't?
+What are you tempted to replace that you know you shouldn't based on the need to do so alone?

 You may also enjoy: